Reviewed by Paula Simons, DVM

 August 1, 2022

 As a former veterinary technician, I get asked a lot of questions when I’m chatting with other dog owners.
 One topic that frequently comes up are questions about dog tranquilizers.

-A tranquilizer is a medication that is given to reduce anxiety or tension.
 Often the words “tranquilizer” and “sedative” are used the same way, even though they have different meanings.